IHE/ITI.PCF/input/pagecontent/volume-1.md

 2. A Consent is found.
 More than one Consent may be found, for which the PCF does not address how to address this case.
 The overarching policy would need to be consulted.
 3. Consult with the Patient.
 There is some interaction with the Patient.
 Within this interaction the patient needs to be appropriately informed of the details of the Patient Privacy Policy and the parameters the patient can control.
 This user Interface might use a FHIR Questionnaire resulting in a QuestionnaireResult as documentation of the ceremony.
 This User Interface might use some other technical means, or might be a paper process.
 This User Interface is not constrained by the PCF.
 4. The results of the ceremony are captured to the satisfaction of the controlling Organization.
 This might be a QuestionnaireResponse, or a scanned image of the signed paperwork recorded using a DocumentReference (See [MHD](https://profiles.ihe.net/ITI/MHD/index.html))
-5. The Consent resource constrained by the Consent constraints defined in Volume 3 is then saved to the **Consent Registry** actor using Transaction [ITI-Y1].
+5. The Consent resource constrained by the Consent constraints defined in Volume 3 is then saved to the **Consent Registry** actor using Transaction [ITI-110].
 This is typically a FHIR Update action so as to replace the previous Consent.
 It is also possible to delete the previous and save the Consent as a new instance.
-6. An AuditEvent is recorded by both **Consent Capture** and **Consent Registry** actors.
+6. An AuditEvent is recorded by both **Consent Recorder** and **Consent Registry** actors.

 #### XX.4.2.3 Use Case \#3: Consent Access Control